-The Honors Program in Italian offers talented majors the opportunity to take an active role in their own learning and to pursue their interests in-depth.
+The Honors Program in French offers talented majors the opportunity to take an active role in their own learning and to pursue their interests in-depth.
 Honors courses and independent study help students develop key skills of life-long learning, especially those involving critical thinking, writing, and research that will be useful in graduate study or future careers.

 Foreign travel is strongly encouraged for honors students, and credit may be earned for intensive study or research projects done abroad.
 Interested students should also contact the Office of Overseas Studies and the Hutton Honors College.
 The Honors College offers International Experience Grants to encourage study and service abroad.
 Students with strong research proposals are encouraged to enter the competition for research grants offered through the Honors College as well.